-- The most important part in this step is to properly separate those columns that are Attributes (Dimensions) from those that are Metrics (Measures).
+8. The most important part of this step is to properly separate those columns that are Attributes (Dimensions) from those that are Metrics (Measures).

-- To change the “Rank” column, for example, which is being interpreted as a metric, we must right click on the name of the column and select “Convert to Attribute”.
+9. To change the “Rank” column, for example, which is being interpreted as a metric, we must right-click on the name of the column and select “Convert to Attribute”.
 Otherwise, it is the same procedure except we only need to select “Convert to Metric”.

-- We continue with the preparation of data for the sheet 2, in this case “Birth Rate per Country.”
+10. We continue with the preparation of data for sheet 2, in this case, “Birth Rate per Country.”
 However, as we can see in the picture below, the data appears to be unsorted and in a difficult format to work with.
-This is because the birth rate metrics are separated by year in columns and not by row, we also have a header line which MicroStrategy interprets as an attribute.
+This is because the birth rate metrics are separated by year in columns and not by row, we also have a header line that MicroStrategy interprets as an attribute.

 11.1 Click on the name of the table (birth rate per country) and choose “Parse” in the options

 11.2.
 Then we convert the table from Tabular to Crosstab as pictured.

 11.3.
 This option will allow us to define the values of the year as elements of the dimension.
 While here we can’t exclude the first line which in this case is the title of our sheet, we can do so in the next step.
 We click on “Apply” to continue to the next option.

 11.4.
 After applying the changes, we will see the result differently.
 Now we have 3 attributes and only one Metric.

 12. The last step here will exclude the column title of the sheet (the second column named Birth rate by country…”.
 To do this simply right-click on the name column and select ” Do not import“.